Pueblo County Schools

 As of March 2024, Pueblo County School District 70 has been able to become a 100% CEP district.
 This means that Free and Reduced Applications only need to be collected every 4 years, with the next year being School Year 2027-28.

-However, the district still needs to collect information from each household using the new Economic Data Survey.
+However, the district still needs to collect information from each household using the new Federal Economic Data Survey.

-For School Year 2024-25, you'll need to access this form using the same process as the Free/Reduced Application form by visiting www.MySchoolApps.com to complete the form.
+For School Year 2025-26, you'll need to access this form using the same process as the Free/Reduced Application form by visiting www.MySchoolApps.com to complete the form.

 After that, you'll be asked to fill out the form each year when you register your children in InfoSnap.